 Wesley, in his article, noted the simple contrast: me for the community vs. the community for me.
-Jesus knew his followers would need to take care of one another and the others who would follow in the future--that they would need to consider that they were there for the community not that the community was there for them.
+Jesus knew his followers would need to take care of one another and the others who would follow in the future--that they would need to consider that they were there for the community, not that the community was there for them.
 Wesley wrote that individuals don’t have a meaningful identity apart from their belonging to a community.
-Have all of you on Facebook noticed the recent community support groups popping up on your newsfeed?

 Wesley asks this: “Does society find its moral foundation in the rights of its individual members, who then make agreements and social contracts for how best to preserve these rights?
 Or does society begin by recognizing we are social beings, and collectively we decide--through various political processes--how best to secure the rights of all who belong to a shared community?
 Normally this becomes a healthy political dialogue between the primacy of individual freedom and the responsibility of upholding the common good of society.”